misaid/Misaid/README.md

+Hello,
-Hello my names is Mohamed Said.
-I am a third year Comp Sci major at UofA.
+My name is Mohamed Said.
+I am a third year Computer Sciecne student at the University of Alberta.